-Prof. Travis studies the interaction of nature and society, including the human dimensions of natural hazards, climate change, and land use and land cover.
+Prof. Travis studies the interaction of nature and society, including the human dimensions of natural hazards, climate change, and natural resources management.
 His current projects focus on: human response to extreme climate change; decision-making under climate uncertainty; and trends in climate hazards.

 GEOG 1962 - Geographies of Global Change

 Spring 2018 / Spring 2019 / Spring 2020